 remotes::install_github("bluegreen-labs/skytrackr", build_vignettes = TRUE)

-To demonstrate the functioning of the package a small demo dataset comprised of a couple of days of light logging of a Common swift near a nest box in Ghent, Belgium was included (i.e. tag cc876).
+library("skytrackr")To demonstrate the functioning of the package a small demo dataset of a couple of days of light logging of a Common swift near a nest box in Ghent, Belgium was included (i.e. tag cc876).
 I will use this data to demonstrate the features of the package.
-Note that when multiple dates are present all dates will be considered.
 The package is friendly to the use of R piped (|>) commands.
-Using all default settings you can just pipe the data in to the skytrackr()
+Using all default settings you can just pipe the data in to the skytrackr() function, while specifying only a mask, step-selection function and start location.
+The returned object will be a data frame containing the best estimate (median) of the longitude and latitude as well as 5-95% quantile as sampled from the posterior parameter distribution.

 During the breeding season it is advised to remove data which is affected by time spent on a nest, altering the light signal and position estimates.
 Both the light patterns and other sensory data can be used to restrict the data to migration and non-breeding movements.